Giovanni Battista Maderni

-Giovanni Battista Maderni (1758 -1803) was an Italian-Swiss painter.
+Giovanni Battista Maderni (1758–1803) was an Italian-Swiss painter.

-Biography

 He was born in Verona to Pietro Maderni, a sculptor native to Codilago in the Ticino.
 Giovanni Battista studied in the Academy of Fine Arts of Florence.
 Returning to Verona, he painted a canvas of Fall of the Jews in Mantua for a local church.
 He traveled to Paris, Berlin, London, Netherlands.
 He made a set of engravings on describing the art and architecture of the Teatro Tordinona in Rome.
 He then moved to St Petersburg, and finally to Stockholm.